RasaHQ/rasa/docs/core/slots.rst

-:desc: Store information the user provided as well as information from database
+:desc: Store information the user provided as well as information from database a
-       queries in slots to influence how the machine learning based dialogue continues.
+       queries in slots to influence how the machine learning based dialogue a continues.

 .. _slots:

-Slots
+Slots a
 =====

 .. edit-link::